pinterest/querybook/docs/developer_guide/add_metastore.md

 ## Overview

-Metastore loader provides a way for datahub to know what kind of tables and schemas are queryable by the query engine.
+Metastore loader provides a way for querybook to know what kind of tables and schemas are queryable by the query engine.
 The actual loading process is deeply abstracted away to simplify the implementation.
-DataHub by default provides hive metastore loader (w/ thrift schema support) and sqlalchemy loader which should cover most of the use cases.
+Querybook by default provides hive metastore loader (w/ thrift schema support) and sqlalchemy loader which should cover most of the use cases.
 However you can always make your own metastore loader for efficiency or customization purposes.

 ## Adding a new Metastore

-Please add any new metastore loaders under <project_root>/datahub/server/lib/metastore/loaders/.
+Please add any new metastore loaders under <project_root>/querybook/server/lib/metastore/loaders/.
 All of the metastore loaders should inherit `BaseMetastoreLoader` from base_metastore_loader.py.
 You can also inherit from SqlAlchemyMetastoreLoader or HMSMetastoreLoader to add more fine grained details.

 The following functions needs to be overloaded when inheriting from BaseMetastoreLoader: